 - Pickpockets are not a big problem but they are there.
 Make their jobs as hard as possible, like using your front pockets and having a zip on your bag and shorts.

 - Don’t get into a fight with locals, it is not worth it.

 - Bring a copy of your passport and leave the original locked in your hotel safe.

 - Don’t accept food or drinks from total strangers.

 - Wear runners or shoes when out partying to protect your feet from broken glass.

 Finally, the Philippines in terms of party islands is nowhere near as crazy as the party islands in Thailand.
-In saying that the islands in the Philippines have a good nightlife, that is a compliment by the amazing beaches and the locals.
+In saying that the islands in the Philippines have good nightlife, that is a compliment to the amazing beaches and the locals.